 FOR IMMEDIATE RELEASE

-The Alaska Federation of Natives was formed in October 1966, when more than 400 Alaska Natives representing 17 Native organizations gathered for a three-day conference to address Alaska Native aboriginal land rights.
+The Alaska Federation of Natives (AFN) was formed in October 1966, when more than 400 Alaska Natives representing 17 Native organizations gathered for a three-day conference to address Alaska Native aboriginal land rights.
 It is now the largest statewide Native organization in Alaska.
-Its membership includes 178 villages (both federally-recognized tribes and village corporations), 13 regional Native corporations and 12 regional nonprofit and tribal consortiums that contract and run federal and state programs.
-AFN is governed by a 37-member Board, which is elected by its membership at the annual convention held each October.
+Its membership includes 152 federally recognized tribes, 152 village corporations, 12 regional corporations and 12 regional non-profit and tribal consortiums that contract and compact to run federal and state programs.
+AFN is governed by a 38-member Board, which is elected by its membership at the annual convention held each October.
 The mission of AFN is to enhance and promote the cultural, economic and political voice of the entire Alaska Native community.
-Learn more at www.nativefederation.org.